What is music?

 The most successful singers are those who have the drive to learn and who put in the practice time between lessons.

 Lessons are one-on-one sessions with a teacher.
-In this case, that would be me.
-They last between 30-minutes and 1-hour.
 During that time, we work on developing your singing skill two ways: "how to sing" (technique) and "what to sing" (repertoire).

 Adult Learners + Professional Singers